v-gb/ortografe/extension/src/dict-format.md

   Capitalized words in texts are looked up first as is in the dictionary, then uncapitalized.
 This allows common nouns to be rewritten when capitalized (in titles for instance), while allowing specific rules for proper nouns.

-Furthermore, if a capitalized entry maps to the empty string, the word is left alone (same effect as if you had a no-op entry like "abc,abc", but ensuring that the entry won't be highlighted when highlighting is enabled).
+  If an entry maps to the empty string, the word is left alone (same effect as if you had a no-op entry like "abc,abc", but ensuring that the entry won't be highlighted when highlighting is enabled).